 - with pasta, asparagus and kale

-- with oven roasted vegetables and mashed potatoes
+- with oven roasted baby carrots and mashed potatoes

 Essentially whatever you make with this one pot recipe, it will be a winner because you made it!
 Let us know in the comments if you try this Chicken recipe.
 We would love to know what you thought of it.